bhugueney/projetFilRougeBack/README.md

 If you use the Spring Boot Maven or Gradle plugins to create an executable jar, you can run your application using java -jar, as shown in the following example:

     $ java -jar target/FilRouge-0.0.1-SNAPSHOT.jar
-It is also possible to run a packaged application with remote debugging support enabled.
-Doing so lets you attach a debugger to your packaged application, as shown in the following example:

-    $ java -Xdebug -Xrunjdwp:server=y,transport=dt_socket,address=8000,suspend=n \
-       -jar target/FilRouge-0.0.1-SNAPSHOT.jar

 ## Further help